Stand-up Paddle Boarding: Tips from a Pro

 Stand up paddle boarding may just be my new favorite outdoor activity.
 Not only do you get a healthy dose of Vitamin D and get to be out of the water, it’s also a great form of exercise for toning up those abs.
 And now that summer is in full swing, it’s the perfect time to give it a try.

-Before heading out, Rocky gave us his best stand up paddle boarding tips including how to stand, hold the paddle, and move efficiently on the water.
-Here’s what I learned:
+Before heading out, Rocky gave us his best stand up paddleboarding tips including how to stand, hold the paddle, and move efficiently on the water.
+Here are the lessons I learned.

 1) Choose the right equipment for your size and ability